microsoft/pxt-adafruit/docs/reference/js/lessons/screen-up-and-down/challenges.md

 # screen up and down challenges

-The on screen up function. #onscreenup #docs
+The on screen up function.

 **Challenge 0**